gcanales75/stp-sec-gov-at-scale/content/work2/task-2.md

 1. In the Resources section paste the EC2 instance ID into the search box, it will display the instance ID below the Resource identifier section.
 Click on the instance ID.

 	<img src="../images/resourceid-config.png" alt="drawing" width="520"/>

 1. Click <img src="../images/resource-timeline.png" style="border: 0; display:inline; margin: 0 2px; box-shadow: none" alt="drawing" width="100"/>

-1. On the far right of the screen you will find an **Event type** filter.
-Display the options and select *Configuration events*, feel free to explore the events displayed, expand each one of them and explore the EC2 instance change details.
-After that, select *Compliance events*, explore the displayed events as well.
+1. You will see a list of events, feel free to explore the events displayed, you could expand each one of them but we recommend you to look into the **Rule compliance** and **Configuration change** *events*.
+You will find interesting information regarding the instance configuration changes, and compliance status updates.

 #### LAB END